Nepal – Brazil Relations

 Tourism

-Europe and Americas Division
+North and South Americas Division

 Ministry of Foreign Affairs